 \subsubsection{Impact of LOAT Submodules}

-The LOAT framework's integration of Generalized Affinities (G.A.) and Experiential Affinities (E.A.) modules plays a pivotal role in enhancing navigation and task execution, as evidenced by the ablation study in Table \ref{tab:ablation_loat_submodule}.
-The G.A. module slightly improves success rates, leveraging general knowledge to guide decision-making, but its impact is more nuanced in complex scenarios, suggesting its limitations without learned experience from training environments.
-Conversely, the E.A. module manages to improve the outcomes in both short and long trials by applying specific past experiences.
-Additionally, an ablation study of the dynamic fusion module (see supplementary) confirms its effectiveness in adaptively incorporating LLM insights and experiential affinities for goal localization.
+The LOAT framework's integration of Generalized Affinities (G.A.) and Experiential Affinities (E.A.) modules enhances navigation and task execution, as shown in Table \ref{tab:ablation_loat_submodule}.
+The G.A. module slightly improves success rates through general knowledge guidance, but shows limitations in complex scenarios without learned experience.
+The E.A. module improves outcomes in both short and long trials by applying specific past experiences.

-The integration of both modules of LOAT framework yields the highest performance improvements.
-This synergy suggests that while the G.A. module provides a broad knowledge base, the E.A. module extracts targted knowledge from training time, optimizing the application of both general principles and specific experiences.
-The comprehensive approach of combining these modules allows the LOAT framework to navigate complex environments more effectively, demonstrating the critical importance of integrating diverse knowledge and experience sources for advanced decision-making and problem-solving capabilities.
+Integration of both modules yields the highest performance improvements.
+While G.A. provides a broad knowledge base, E.A. extracts targeted knowledge from training, optimizing both general principles and specific experiences.
+Beyond this parallel integration of LLM commonsense and experiential object affinities, we also explore using LLM commonsense as a constraint.
+This comprehensive approach enables LOAT to navigate complex environments more effectively, demonstrating the importance of integrating diverse knowledge sources for advanced decision-making and problem-solving capabilities.

-In addition to leveraging commonsense from LLMs and experiential object affinities in a parallel manner, we further explore integrating LLM commonsense by employing it as a constraint.
-Further details can be found in the supplementary materials.